thom4parisot/wp-amazon-widgets-shortcodes/readme.txt

  * added Amazon Widgets rich text editor button:
   * insert or edit current widgets in one click
   * handles all supported widgets for now
-  * magical tool to copy/paste the provided Amazon's HTML code and transform it in shortcode
   * easy inclusion without having to read the documentation
  * added the ability to hide the documentation from writing pages
  * this same documentation is also available from the configuration page